-• At The Manor, we are lucky to be able to use a range of IT equipment such as Chromebooks, iPads, computers and laptops in our lessons

-- You should only use this equipment when you have permission to do so from a member of staff.
-We use Chromebooks and iPads for learning and not for playing games. - Take good care of all IT hardware at all times - Do not eat or drink near IT equipment - Sit comfortably when using IT equipment: adjust the chair and/or screen height if necessary - Leave the work area clean and tidy for the next person - Do not unplug or remove any IT equipment without the permission of a member of staff
+- At The Manor, we are lucky to be able to use a range of IT equipment such as Chromebooks, iPads, computers and laptops in our lessons - You should only use this equipment when you have permission to do so from a member of staff.
+We use Chromebooks and iPads for learning and not for playing games. - Take good care of all IT hardware at all times - Do not eat or drink near IT equipment - Do not unplug or remove any IT equipment without the permission of a member of staff